 It’s worth stating that Chinese embassies and consulates don’t allow you to mail in your visa application so you’ll either have to visit one or use a travel/visa agent.
 In the United States, unless you live in a city with a Chinese consulate, visiting in person can be a big pain.

 Remember when I told you that almost all foreigners need a China visa?
-Well, here’s the one exception: the transit visa.
+Well, here’s the one exception: the visa-free transit policy.

 China has created a couple of transit visas, the most popular of which are the 72-hour visa and the 144-hour visa.
 These are “visas on arrival” or VOA for short, which means that you theoretically don’t have to apply for the visa prior to arrival.